 Drag bingo is a new spin on a classic game, designed to get teams laughing together as much as they are competing with one another.
 This one is hosted virtually by an emcee with three decades of experience and who was the subject of a profile by The New York Times.

-Another great way for teams to connect and give back to their community is through service projects.
+Another great way for virtual teams to connect and give back to their community is through service projects.
 If you have an employee resource group focused on volunteerism, partner with them and see if they already have ties to local organizations.
 Here are some ideas for work from home team building activities focused on philanthropy.

 You don’t need to be physically together to volunteer for a project.
 Pick an organization in need of some help in an area your team is skilled at.
 Perhaps if you’re a tech company, offer some developer assistance to improve a non-profit’s website or provide marketing assistance to a group that’s hosting an upcoming event.
 A lot of your resources are just as helpful coming from remote employees.

-There are a number of platforms out there to help teams promote and reach fundraising goals.
+There are a number of platforms out there to help virtual teams promote and reach fundraising goals.
 Pick an organization and encourage your team to donate what they can to help reach a collective goal.
 You can even drive incentives by offering a corporate matching program.

 Organizations asking for donations often come out around the holidays, but it’s always a good time to bring your remote team together to donate food and goods to organizations both in their local communities and worldwide.
 Check with local food pantries, hospitals and non-profits to see if there are any material objects they need.

-No matter where your team members are, you can get a group of people together to write and send letters to organizations who distribute content to people who need some kind words.
+No matter where your virtual team members are, you can get a group of people together to write and send letters to organizations who distribute content to people who need some kind words.
 For instance, there’s Letters to Strangers, Letters of Love and letters to military troops.